 Our Position

-We are not anti-logging, however we are against irresponsible logging.
+We are a bipartisan group of concerned citizens who are not anti-logging, however we are against irresponsible logging.
 We understand that selective logging and other treatments — when done in a balanced way in the right places with follow-up care — can improve forest health, reduce fire danger, and remove invasive species.

-However, we are concerned with the size and scope of this project, its impact on old-growth forests and wildlife, clear cutting, herbicide use, and the potential for erosion, landslides, flooding, water quality, noise, traffic, endangered species, increased invasive species introduction, and loss of biodiversity in our community.
+However, we are concerned with the size and scope of this project, its impact on old-growth forests and wildlife, large amount of clear cutting, herbicide use, and the potential for erosion, landslides, flooding, water quality, noise, traffic, endangered species, increased invasive species introduction, and loss of biodiversity in our community.

 Leaf Divider from pngtree.com